 In my opinion, it was something that was simply being sold to overly panicked parents who wanted a quick fix for an easy night.
 It was something that I felt took a little bit of the parenting away.
 Rather than actually comforting your baby, you can just use this.
 Also, I have a Spotify account, so I have plenty of white noise albums for babies.
 Why spend £40 on something that I already have on my phone?

 But, just like Jerry Orbach says in Dirty Dancing, “when I’m wrong, I say I’m wrong.”
 And thus far, it’s actually working!

 Before purchasing this, however, I would recommend that you play some white noise to see if you don’t mind falling asleep to it.
 Obviously if your baby is in a different room to you it’ll make no difference.
 But we still co-sleep with Isabelle, and luckily we both don’t mind the noise, in fact, this actually helps me sleep too.
-Even if you don’t have a baby I’d actually recommend this.
+Even if you don’t have a baby I’d actually recommend this!
 It even comes with a variety of different noises for you to pick from.
 At the moment, I’m really into the ocean waves sound.
 After a few minutes, without even realising, I find myself matching my breath with the sounds of the waves and I’m out like a light.

-When the sound starts up, it lasts for 60 minutes, which I’d argue is probably too long, but it does give you and your baby plenty of time to drift into a deep sleep.
-You can also set it to play for 12 hours straight in their non-stop mode, which I’ll admit is a little excessive at first, but it’s currently the setting we use as we’re happy waking up to the noise.
+When the sound starts up, it lasts for 60 minutes, which is plenty of time to drift into a deep sleep.
+You can also set it to play for 12 hours straight in their non-stop mode, which I thought was a little excessive at first, but it’s currently the setting we use as we’re happy waking up to the noise.

 There’s also the usual stuff you’d expect: volume control, removable device so it’s machine washable, a strap to attach to a cot or pram and then a few different sounds.